vibewell25/vibewell/docs/docs/guides/faq.md

 If you received a confirmation email but don't see the booking in your account, try refreshing the page or logging out and back in.
 If it still doesn't appear, contact customer support with your confirmation number.

 ### How do I enable notifications on my mobile device?
-For iOS: Go to Settings > Notifications > Vibewell > Allow Notifications.
+For iOS: Go to Settings > Notifications > VibeWell > Allow Notifications.
-For Android: Go to Settings > Apps > Vibewell > Notifications > Show notifications.
+For Android: Go to Settings > Apps > VibeWell > Notifications > Show notifications.

 ### The Virtual Try-On feature is lagging on my device.
 How can I fix this?
 Try closing other apps running in the background, ensure you have a strong internet connection, and make sure your device meets the minimum requirements for AR features.
 Using the app in a well-lit environment also helps improve performance.